GunioRobot/lidashuang.github.com/index.markdown

 section: Home

 feed: atom.xml
-keywords: Machine Learning, Statistics, Blog, Research, Academia
+keywords: lidashuang, Blog
 ---

-Thoughts on Machine Learning and Inference
+lidashuang's note code and so on
 ==========================================

 _Hi My name_ is [lidashuang](/)'s